 Why is this important?

-NSW has a world class public service and our focus is to continue to work hard to drive improved outcomes for the people of NSW.
+NSW has a world-class public service and our focus is to continue to work hard to drive improved outcomes for the people of NSW.
 To do this we need to adopt best practice and build a workforce of diverse people, which drives creativity and innovation.
-Having diverse leadership ensures that the NSW Government represents the community, giving us a deeper understanding of the communities we serve, and enabling us to deliver better outcomes.
+Having diverse leadership ensures that the NSW Government represents the community, which gives us a deeper understanding of the communities we serve, and enables us to deliver better outcomes.

 How are we tracking?

 We are making good progress towards building a more inclusive and diverse workplace that enables people of all backgrounds to thrive as public sector employees.

 The proportion of women in senior leadership roles has continued to increase since the start of the Priority.
 We are accelerating our efforts to develop a pipeline of female leaders and remove the obstacles that impede women’s advancement to senior levels.
 For every 10 senior leadership roles advertised, the NSW public sector needs to recruit six women.

 We have exceeded the target to double the number of Aboriginal senior leaders to 114 by 2025 and will continue to work on initiatives to further increase representation.